CheckiO/checkio-empire-battle-craft/info/description.md

 for units with level 4 or more.

 - `when_message(callback, infinity=True)` Is triggered when a unit gets a message from another unit.
-Be aware that promise only resolve the first message in the stack.
-If you want to get another, you should call whenMessage again.
+The `infinity` argument indicates that you don't need to subscribe on the event again after getting the message and should be used if you want use `when_message` again.
+The `callback` function gets one argument as a dict with `message` and `from_id`.